Pressio/pressio-tutorials/docs/source/build.rst

       ctest

-The Python requirements can be found `here <../../end-to-end-roms/requirements.txt>`__ and can be installed via ``pip3 install requirements.txt``
+The Python requirements can be found `here <../../end-to-end-roms/requirements.txt>`__ and can be installed via ``pip3 install end-to-end-roms/requirements.txt``

 Dependencies
 ------------

-If you are interested, these tutorials have the following dependencies:
+The tutorials have the following dependencies:

 - pressio: contains the C++ code that this tutorials repo convers
 - pressio-demoapps: provides a suite of physics problems that are used in the tutorials to demonstrate the functionalities of pressio